bloominstituteoftechnology/module-challenge-intro-to-git/README.md

 ## Task 3: Stretch
 Stretch Review questions:
-    1. What is the difference between an inline element and a block element?
+    1. What is the difference between an inline element and a block element? inline continues and block goes on to the next line
-    2. What happens when an element is positioned absolutely?
+    2. What happens when an element is positioned absolutely? the position wont change based on screen dimensions or page height, even if it affects the content dimensions
     3. How do I make an element take up only the amount of space it needs but also have the ability to give it a width?
+    margin: auto;
     4. Name 3 elements that are display block by default, 2 elements that are display inline by default, and 1 element that is display inline-block by default
     5. In your own words, explain the box model.
-What is the fix for the box model?
+What is the fix for the box model? the spacing for content on a webpage
 Stretch Git Tasks
 - [ ] While the processes learned here will set you up to be successful in most situations, they are just the tip of the iceberg in learning Git.
 Independently research the following topics to learn more about Git.
   - [ ] Research and understand what a `merge conflict` is and how to resolve it.